Skip to main content

 Parameters

-Java Fuzz Tests are executed with Jazzer, our coverage-guided, in-process fuzzer for the JVM platform.
-Jazzer can work with any number of parameters of primitive and limited object types and can mutate these in a type specific manner to generate valid input.
+Java Fuzz Tests are executed with Jazzer, a coverage-guided, in-process Fuzzer for the JVM platform.
+Jazzer can work with any number of parameters of primitive and limited object types and can mutate these in a type-specific manner to generate valid input.

 The example below shows how to use complex data types in a Fuzz Test.
-Any supported type can be used as a parameter.
+You can use any supported type as a parameter.

 Example